TD2009/Computer-Vision-Projects/README.md

 Shows the amount of reps per arm
 "q" to quit the code

+#PictureTakingCodeForAI

+First of 3 codes to make and use a custom computer vision model.
+Can take pictures of your screen or webcam and save them to a file.
+Make sure the data has the same background in every image you take for maximum accuracy!
+Press the spacebar to take a screenshot and "q" to exit Works in conjunction with CustomComputerVisionModelMaker and ModelUser

 #Custom Computer Vision Model Maker

+Second of 3 codes to make and use a custom computer vision model.
-This code makes a custom model that you can use to identify anything.
-Make sure the data has the same background in every image you take for maximum accuracy!
+This code makes a custom model that you can use to identify something of your choice.
+Works in conjunction with PictureTakingCodeForAI and ModelUser Too high of a accuracy can lead to over training which means it might not be able to adapt.
+Preferred accuracy is 80-95!

+#ModelUser

+Third of 3 codes to make and use a custom computer vision model.
+Give the path to the model you made with the second code.
+Recognizes through screen or webcam with the model Press the spacebar when recognizing through screen